starlake-ai/starlake/README.md

 This paradigm shift  encourages a focus on defining goals for data warehouses, rather than the intricacies of implementation details.

-This makes you reconsider and enhance your data pipeline practices, unlocking the full potential of declarative programming for data engineering.

-Starlake is different because it is declarative, meaning that we define our data pipelines using a YAML DSL (Domain Specific Language) instead of writing code or using a GUI.

 The YAML DSL is self-explanatory and easy to understand.
-It is also very concise and easy to maintain.
 This is best explained with an example:

 ### Extract